 - This week, we have registered three new major short calls.

 - Lastly, we are tracking the most recent stock price gyrations at several previous targets.
-We focus on a questionable quantum computing story, a dubious social media platform and an insurance company refusing to go down.
+We focus on Safkhet's new campaign, a volatile China Hustle 2.0 stock and a rebounding streaming platform.

 Save time and ask us for independent short thesis verification.
 Get our custom support.
 Contact Breakout Point!